-Following the increase of sophisticated cyber-attacks in the recent years—Nigeria was ranked 3rd in the World for cybercrime in 2017.
+Following the increase of sophisticated cyber-attacks in recent years—Nigeria was ranked 3rd in the World for cybercrime in 2017.
 In June 2018, the Central Bank of Nigeria issued a Draft Cybersecurity Guideline for Deposit Money Banks (DMB) And Payment Service Providers (PSP) to raise awareness and enforce cyber security best practices in this industry.

 Drones are utilized as anonymous flying devices, difficult to detect, capable to penetrate and steal secrets from restricted areas or sensitive buildings and deploy complex cyber-attacks.
-Their ability to integrate and operate remotely COTS hacking or spoofing equipment, raises questions not only about how to defend against them, but also how to protect unsuspected vulnerabilities…
+Their ability to integrate and operate remotely COTS hacking or spoofing equipment raises questions not only about how to defend against them but also how to protect unsuspected vulnerabilities…

 Therefore, we offer the following observations and recommendations:

 For example, a known vulnerability in the banking sector is the GNSS component of the time servers, critical to the financial industry.
-This vulnerability can be exploited for spoofing and hacking purposes from a drone
+This vulnerability can be exploited with spoofing and hacking purposes from a drone

 A. Control Stations send position and time synchronization information to the satellites

 B. Satellites send their position and time info to Earth

 - The ideal solution should propose a layered approach, mixing various type of sensors and components to address the overall security challenges faced by the Nigerian banking sector

 Different types of aerial and ground radar systems to autonomously detect targets: